-5 men Trump has defended amid assault accusations
+6 men Trump has defended amid assault accusations of assault or misconduct

-Rob Porter may be the latest man President Donald Trump defended amid assault allegations, but he wasn't the first.
+Kavanaugh is only the latest man whom the president has defended amid allegations of sexual misconduct or physical or sexual assault.

-The president himself has faced repeated allegations of sexual misconduct or assault, saying that all of the women who have accused him are "liars."
+Others include former White House aide Rob Porter, former Alabama Senate candidate Roy Moore, Fox News' late CEO Roger Ailes and former host Bill O'Reilly, and former Trump campaign manager Corey Lewandowski.

-That isn't the exact same approach Trump used Rob Porter, his now-former White House staff secretary, and other men close to him when they've faced either assault, sexual assault or sexual misconduct allegations in the past.
+Trump himself has faced repeated allegations of sexual misconduct or assault, which he has dismissed by calling the women who have accused him "liars."

 Rob Porter

-Porter has denied the allegations, which include graphic photos of one ex-wife with facial bruising and a black eye and a haunting description of violence from a second ex-wife.
+Trump responded to Porter's departure by praising his work performance and wishing him well.
+The president in his Feb.
+9 remarks didn't mention the women alleging the abuse.

-Making remarks in the Oval Office on Feb.
-9, Trump said he hopes Porter has "a great career ahead of him" and said the administration "wish[es] him well."
+"He says he's innocent, and I think you have to remember that," the president said.
+"It's obviously a tough time for him.
+He did a very good job when he was in the White House, and we hope he has a wonderful career, and hopefully he will have a great career ahead of him."

-Trump said the allegations were "very sad" and said it was "obviously a tough time."
+Trump said news of the allegations was "very sad."

-"It was very sad when we heard about it.
-And certainly, he's also very sad.
-Now he also, as you probably know, he says he's innocent and I think you have to remember that.
-He said very strongly...that he says he's innocent," Trump said.
+"It was very sad when we heard about it," the president said.
+"And certainly, he's also very sad."

 NEW: Pres.
 Trump on former staffer Rob Porter, who resigned this week amid domestic violence allegations: "It was very sad when we heard about it...He says he's innocent.
 I think you have to remember that." https://t.co/ago4bCVWS4 pic.twitter.com/7DAfcOB96c— ABC News Politics (@ABCPolitics) February 9, 2018

-Five days later after his initial remarks about Porter, Trump made another statement, saying he is "totally opposed" to domestic violence and did not specifically tie the comments to the accusations against Porter.
+Five days later after his initial remarks about Porter, Trump made another statement, saying he is "totally opposed" to domestic violence.
+He did not specifically tie his comment to the accusations against Porter.

 "I am totally opposed to domestic violence and everybody here knows that," Trump said on Feb.
 14. "I am totally opposed to domestic violence of any kind.
 Everyone knows that."